SimpleDataLabsInc/Onbe_CICD_template/README.md

 ## Introduction

 This repository provides the necessary components to add to a [Prophecy](https://www.prophecy.io/) SQL Project's GitHub repository to satisfy Onbe's requirements for CI/CD automation.
 The necessity of this customization arises from Onbe's requirement that default branches (usually named `main`) in Onbe's GitHub repositories are protected by GitHub rulesets that prevent developers from pushing Git commits directly to the default branch.
 Instead, production-ready code that is to be deployed to the production environment must be reviewed and approved through GitHub's Pull Request(PR) mechanism to merge it into the default branch.
-This repository defines a set of GitHub Actions workflows to perform the following operations during the lifecycle of a Pull Request that has the default branch as its target (or "base"):
+This repository defines a set of GitHub Actions (GHA) workflows to perform the following operations during the lifecycle of a Pull Request that has the default branch as its target (or "base"):

 Prior to the merge:
 - Check that the Project minor version number[^2] in the Prophecy metadata on the feature (or "head") branch of the PR is greater than the default branch; if not; increment the minor version.